-In this small image, Denis created a clever layering of the girl, spotted cow, golden wheat field, waves, and distant shore.
-Typical of the Pont-Aven style, their rolling lines and rounded shapes assume decorative patterns.
-Taking liberties with color, Denis rendered the girl's coiffe in pink rather than white.
+- Denis built this composition by a clever layering of receding forms: from the girl, her spotted cow, and the wheat field, to the waves and distant shore.
+Typical of the Pont-Aven style, their rolling lines assume decorative, curving patterns.
+Taking liberties with color, Denis rendered the girl’s cap in pink rather than the traditional white.

 (Galerie La Cave, Paris); purchased by Samuel Josefowitz, Pully-Lausanne, Switzerland, in 1979-80; acquired as a partial gift, partial purchase, by the Indianapolis Museum of Art in 1998 (1998.176).